Duxbury in Plymouth County, Massachusetts — The American Northeast (New England)

 1. Alden House Historic Site.
 Alden Kindred of America website homepage (Submitted on July 20, 2021, by Larry Gertner of New York, New York.)

 2. John Alden.
-Wikipedia entry (Submitted on July 19, 2021, by J. Makali Bruton of Accra, Ghana.)
+Wikipedia entry (Submitted on July 19, 2021, by J. Makali Bruton of Washington, District of Columbia.)

-Photographed By J. Makali Bruton, June 19, 2021
+Photographed by J. Makali Bruton, June 19, 2021

 3. Alden House National Historic Landmark Marker